-Journalism *is* curation: tips on curation tools and techniques October 5, 2013Posted by Joanne KY Teoh in Journalism, Multimedia, News.
+Journalism IS Curation: Tips, Tools, Techniques October 5, 2013Posted by Joanne KY Teoh in Journalism, Multimedia, News.

 Web Journalists Should Learn Code October 29, 2012Posted by Joanne KY Teoh in Convergence, Education, Journalism, Multimedia, News, Trends.

 It’s more than digging up the dirt – journalists today need to get their hands dirty with a little code.
 How well are J-schools preparing their grads for the real world as digital journalism products move online?

 From crafting a good lead for the front page, to building a story for a Web page, knowing how to code is an essential skill if prospective journalists want to become better and employable multimedia storytellers in the digital media age.

 Traditional storytellers at heart, many journalist balk at the idea of coding.
 Textbooks of arcane code remind them why they chose to study the 5Ws and H of journalism instead of computer science or engineering.

 HTML: A markup language to outline the structure and content of the page.

 CSS: A style language to tell the website how the layout, fonts and colors should look.